 Typically, an organization will form a group or use a pre-established group—like a board of directors—to research an appropriate salary range for a particular position.
 Members of the group should not have any conflict of interest at work, meaning they should not have any benefits or losses from the determined salary.
 The group should record how they reached a decision on “reasonable compensation” so it can be reported on taxes and in case they are questioned.

-Come tax time, there are special things organizations have to do with information on officers, directors, trustees, key employees and highly compensated employees.
+Come tax time, there are special things organizations have to do with information on officers, directors, trustees, key employees, and highly compensated employees.
 The compensation for all of these employees must be listed on Form 990.
-Nonprofits will also need to include the process it went through to determine reasonable compensation for employees to which it is applicable.
+Nonprofits will also need to include the process it went through to determine reasonable compensation for employees.

 Nonprofit employees can receive the same benefits as for-profit employees.
 Often, nonprofits offer large benefit packages in order to compete with positions at commercial enterprises.